-In our worship, invite us to embrace the world on a different plane, to notice water, oil, fire and colours taken up in all their symbolic power in our act of praise.
+In our worship, invite us to embrace the world on a different plane, to notice water, oil, fire and colours taken up in all their symbolic power, in our act of praise.
+Help us to see beauty everywhere: in the shape of a church, in sounds, colours, lights, and scents.
+Remind us that our human bodies in their inner nature are temples of your Holy Spirit, united with the Lord Jesus who took a human body.

-Help us to see beauty everywhere: in the shape of a church, in sounds, in colours, in lights, and scents.
-Remind us that our human bodies in their inner nature are temples of your Holy Spirit united with the Lord Jesus who took a human body.
+Enable us to see in the hand that blesses - an instrument of your love; in water poured over the body of a child in Baptism - a sign of new life.
+When we celebrate the Sacraments, may we be deeply present to the mystery of your presence and love, expressed in tangible forms that we can see, hear, touch or taste.

-Enable us to see in the hand that blesses - an instrument of your love, In water poured over the body of a child in Baptism - a sign of new life.
-When we celebrate the Sacraments, may we be deeply present to the mystery of your presence and love, expressed in tangible forms that we can see, hear, touch and taste and taste.
-May we know your Son, Jesus Christ, is close to us and he accompanies us on life's journey.
-Amen.
+May we know your Son, Jesus Christ, is close to us